megvii-research/megfile/README.md

 ## Quick Start

-Here's an example of writing a file to OSS, syncing to local, reading and finally deleting it.
+Here's an example of writing a file to s3, syncing to local, reading and finally deleting it.

 ```python
 from megfile import smart_open, smart_exists, smart_sync, smart_remove, smart_glob